The church building is important to our community and to our worship.

 We are committed to protecting, preserving and enhancing the building as our legacy for generations to come.

-We have spent a considerable sum past two years on building work to the tower, stonework, boundary wall and new roofs.
+In recent years, we have spent a considerable sum on building work to the tower, stonework, boundary wall and new roofs.

 We are excited to move forward on this, making our church building, fit for generations to come, whilst honouring it’s history.